 Over the past few months, my matte foundations, setting powders, and blotting papers have been relegated to the backs of drawers and cabinets, and all things glossy have replaced them.
 If you have oily skin, you probably don't need all this stuff because you were born glazed, but if you have dry or combo skin like mine, you're gonna want to add all this stuff to your cart.
 Want to see the products I use to achieve "mirror glaze" skin?
 Just keep scrolling.

 Mirror glass makeup starts with super-dewy skin, and though this face oil is terrifyingly pricey, it consistently yields more compliments on the health and glow of my complexion than anything else.
 The formula is packed with active plant-based ingredients rich in omegas-3 and -6, smells ever so subtly of rose, and makes my skin absurdly soft and silky (not greasy, though!).
-However, if $235 is not in your budget, just put this on your Hanukkah list, and use this $15 all-natural rose face oil from Amazon in the meantime.
+However, if $235 is not in your budget, just put this on your Hanukkah list, and use Badger Balm's all-natural Damascus Rose Antioxidant Face Oil ($15) in the meantime.

 I'm a sucker for multitasking products, and these dry oil drops from Tarte do the most to help me in my mirror glaze endeavors.
 You can apply the pearlescent drops directly to your face like a highlighting serum, mix a few into your foundation to give it a glowier finish, or even tap it on top of your lipstick to make them look plumper.
 The formula offers ingredients like algae and marine flower extracts, jojoba oil, vitamin E, and squalene.
 (A heads-up: There's also a little bit of coconut oil, in case that doesn't agree with your skin type.)